-Carpenter Bees are amazing insects that can cause some serious damage to wood on a structures.
+Carpenter Bees are amazing insects that can cause some serious damage to wood on structures.
 Carpenter Bees resemble Bumble Bees but they have very different nesting behaviors.
-They bore very long tunnels through out the wood and divide these tunnels into cells where individual larva will develop.
-Carpenter Bees are non social insects, although many females may infest the same structure at different locations.
+They bore very long tunnels throughout the wood and divide these tunnels into cells where individual larvae will develop.
+Carpenter Bees are nonsocial insects, although many females may infest the same structure at different locations.
 The galleries that the Carpenter Bees carve out are very complex.

-If you need help with Carpenter Bees, Nature’s Way Pest Control offers a natural formulated product that will be injected into the galleries.
-Carpenter Bees are found in Albany, Clifton Park, Saratoga, Glens Falls, Lake George, Lake Placid, Plattsburgh, New York.
-They are also very active in Burlington, Rutland, Killington, and Manchester Vermont.
-Please call us if you have concerns.
+If you need help with Carpenter Bees, Nature’s Way Pest Control offers a naturally formulated product that will be injected into the galleries.
+Carpenter Bees are found in Albany, Clifton Park, Saratoga, Glens Falls, Lake George, Lake Placid, and Plattsburgh, New York.
+They are also active in Burlington, Rutland, Killington, and Manchester Vermont.

 If you see these signs in your home, it means a queen has moved in and it’s time to seek professional help.
 Take advantage of our coupons and book your free inspection online or speak to our team today by calling (518) 741-2219.